💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 B. Disaccharides: Double Sugars

 Disaccharides are formed when two monosaccharides are joined together by a glycosidic bond.
-This bond formation is a dehydration synthesis (or condensation)...
+This bond is a type of covalent bond formed in a dehydration synthesis (or condensation) reaction, where a molecule of water is removed.
+The reverse process, hydrolysis, breaks this bond by adding a water molecule.

-• Sucrose (common table sugar): Composed of glucose and fructose linked by an α-1,β-2 glycosidic bond.
+• Sucrose (table sugar): Composed of glucose and fructose linked by an α-1,β-2 glycosidic bond.
+Since the anomeric carbons of both monosaccharides are involved in the bond, sucrose is a non-reducing sugar.

 Structure of Sucrose